Discover more from Toisto

 I also wish that the game’s future updates would allow for either all the checks to be manual or automated entirely.
-Right now, switching them from one to the other feels like the DM taking control away from me, and it makes the exploration unnecessarily shallow.
+Right now, switching them from one to the other feels like the DM is taking control away from me, and it makes the exploration unnecessarily shallow.
 In one example, my party wandered into an ancient temple, and characters automatically triggered a religion check, each exclaiming how they either knew or didn’t know the effigy in question.

 It would be a far more rewarding experience to do that yourself, either realizing that it might be essential or not.
 Even using an Arcana check instead of a Religion check to get some information, limited to what links the statue has to magic, would feel like a victory.

 The same goes for the combat, which, while turn-based, does a lot of the heavy lifting behind the scenes with little to no player input.
-Initiative rolls happen automatically, and character turns show up in the top left corner.
+Initiative rolls happen automatically, and character turns are visible in the top left corner.
 The automation keeps the pacing snappy, but combat, for now, feels disorienting at the start of each encounter as you try to figure out where everything is going.

 Larian says that these changes are more in favor of the player than the tabletop version, but with all the mechanisms hidden away, it’s hard to tell how much of that is true.
 Like with the option for a persistent turn-based playthrough, a manual dice rolling mechanism would solve many of these issues.

-The technical side is a beautiful mess.
+The technical side is a beautiful mess

-BALDUR’S GATE 3 is a beautiful game when it works.
+Baldur’s Gate 3 is a beautiful game when it works.
 The levels feature meticulous set design, gorgeous art, and the motion capture acting is gobsmacking every time it’s on-screen.
 The characters look fantastic, and it’s a delight to watch emotions running across their face when they consider the alternatives of each situation presented.